DC23/foundry-macros/module-specific/global-progress-clocks/dbtime-readme.md

 And don't worry if you get the clocks wrong.
 The script will complain if a clock has the wrong number of sections and if it can't find the Stretch or Shift clocks.
 But if you give the Hour or Day clocks the wrong name then the script won't complain, it will just behave as if they don't exist.

 ### Step Two

+General points:

+- Grabbing the raw macro text
+- Make sure the macro names in Foundry are the same as the file names in the GitHub repository, but without the `.js` extension.
+- Open the [Foundry Macro Directory](https://foundryvtt.com/article/macros/) and create a new folder called `DB Time`.
+Unlike the macro names, this folder name doesn't matter.

+Now, one at a time, create script macros for every `.js` file in the [dbtime]() folder.